 Why choose us?
 Our experience

-Our Team have a wealth of experience in acting for clients wishing to bring and to defend claims under the Inheritance (Provision for Family and Dependants) Act 1975.
-These include
+Our Team has a wealth of experience in acting for clients wishing to bring and to defend claims under the Inheritance (Provision for Family and Dependants) Act 1975.

 - a claim brought by a co-habitee living in her late partner’s house, who would otherwise have been homeless when he died without making a Will and his Estate passed automatically to distant family members